TLINDEN/novel-mode/README.md

   - enlarge font size
   - switch to variable width font
   - enable word wrap (without fringe marker)
-  - increate line spacing
+  - increase line spacing
-  - adds a window margin to the left and right (thereby centering the text)
+  - add a window margin to the left and right (thereby centering the text)
   - disable all input keys (rendering the buffer read-only)
   - disable the cursor
   - switch to buffer-scrolling (like e.g. in Acroread)